 Dr Stevie-Jade Hardy

-Stevie-Jade Hardy is a Lecturer in Hate Studies and during the past six years Stevie has been commissioned to undertake a series of major research and consultancy projects on hate crime involving more than 2,000 hate crime victims.
+Stevie-Jade Hardy is an Associate Professor in Hate Studies and during the past six years Stevie has been commissioned to undertake a series of major research and consultancy projects on hate crime involving more than 2,000 hate crime victims.
 She specialises in negotiating access to diverse and 'hard to reach' groups, engaging with vulnerable and disempowered groups, and researching sensitive and difficult topics through both qualitative and quantitative methods.

 Stevie has an established track record as a trainer in the field of hate studies.